christinabranson/christinabranson.github.io/pages/resume.md

 ## Mission Statement

 I'm a full-stack web developer with a specialty in PHP.
-I like

-1. Custom website developments
-2. WordPress integrations
+I'm interested in positions that will allow me to expand my skills and work on interesting projects.
+You should feel free to
+[contact me](/about/hire-me/) if you have any interesting projects.
 I'm currently available for both full-time positions and freelance work.

 ## Technical Skills
 PHP, HTML5, JavaScript, jQuery, CSS, MySQL, MS SQL Server, Wordpress, Java, C++, C#, Perl, Matlab/Octve, IBM Cognos,